wangchengww/Tillandsia-compgenomics/Gene-family-evo-tfas-tlei/README.md

     cut -f 7,8,9,10 orthogroups_Tfas_Tlei_Acom.per_gene.with_functional_info.no_TEs.size_corrections.no_plastid-mito-ribo2.txt | sort -u > orthogroups_Tfas_Tlei_Acom.counts.no_TEs.size_corrections.no_plastid-mito-ribo2.txt

-The relationship of gene family size between species was explored in `Gene_family_evolution_new.R`
+The relationship of gene family size between species was explored in `Gene_family_evolution_GO_term_enrichment.R`

+This was done by removing unique multicopy families and all families where Tfas:Tlei relationship was 1:1.
+This set contained 2061 orthogroups.

 # GO term enrichment of multi-copy gene families

-To have an idea of what sort of gene families occur in multicopy in either species, I selected all gene families where in at least one species the gene count is > 2.
-Then I ran TopGO to obtain GO term enrichment of this subset.
+To have an idea of what sort of gene families occur in multicopy in either species, I used the above set of orthogroups,  where at least one species has a gene count > 2 and no species-unique groups are included.
+Using this list of orthogroups (obtained from the R script) I extracted the underlying genes (uncorrected sizes):

+    grep -f orthogroup_selection_multicopy_for_GO_term_ID.txt \
+    orthogroups_Tfas_Tlei_Acom.per_gene.with_functional_info.no_TEs.size_corrections.no_plastid-mito-ribo.blastandsearch.txt > \
+    dup_genes.txt

+Then I removed all pineapple genes (`grep -v "Aco" dup_genes.txt`) to obtain the list of genes for GO term enrichment, which was done using TopGo.

 The subset of multicopy genes contained 6642 genes in T. fasciculata and 4820 genes in T. leiboldiana.
 After size correction, the sum of reported sizes for these two subsets are 6261 genes and 4693 genes.
 In other words, the difference in gene numbers is not very large (594 in Tfas and 127 in Tlei)- perhaps a correction in GO terms is therefore not necessary for the big scale.
 Of the selected multi-copy genes, 1968 (29 %) in Tfas and 1169 (24 %) have no GO terms at all.